MegaMek/megamek.github.io/_posts/2021-06-19-New Development Release v0.49.2.md

 ## MekHQ

 Nickargua has been working hard on the Stratcon Alpha and this release as numerous fixes (see change log below).
 Windchild has been busy improving various dialogs and reports.
-We also have added colours customizability in the MekHQ options.
+We also have added colors customizability in the MekHQ options.
 Extra time for maintenance is available for those needing help in the Third Succession War.
 Improvements to the rank sorting.
 The GM tools dialog is completely rewritten.
 We continue to chip away at refit issues.

 ## SOCIAL MEDIA